Introducing Two-Step Verification (2FA) for the Kasa App

 Will this affect other logins where I use my TP-Link ID?

 - No, our Two-Factor Authentication System is designed to only affect the Kasa Application at this point in time.
 If you would like to see this feature expanded to other products, let us know in the comments below.
+(EDIT: 2FA has been added to our Tapo App also)

 Will this completely prevent unauthorized access to my account?